 Birch pollen flies every year from March to May.
 However, many sufferers also notice symptoms before and after the birch blossom season.
 This is because plants related to the birch, such as hazel and alder, produce pollen that the body can confuse with birch pollen and also fights against.

-Typical symptoms are frequent sneezing, a blocked or runny nose, red, itchy and watery eyes, itching in the nasopharynx, reddened skin, coughing or shortness of breath, headaches, tiredness and weakness.
+Typical birch pollen allergy symptoms are frequent sneezing, a blocked or runny nose, red, itchy and watery eyes, itching in the nasopharynx, reddened skin, coughing or shortness of breath, headaches, tiredness and weakness.

 What are typical cross allergies associated with birch pollen allergy?

-How is birch pollen allergy diagnosed and treated?
+How is birch tree pollen allergy diagnosed and treated?

 A birch pollen allergy can be detected by a skin prick test or a blood test.